-- · Have you ever had a nightmare?
+- Have you ever had a nightmare?

 - What was your nightmare?

 - Have you ever dreamed about a book you were reading?

-• Look at the pictures and headings and try to predict what the text will be about. • Skim the page to see what you will read about.
+Look at the pictures and headings and try to predict what the text will be about. ● Skim the page to see what you will read about.

-Compare your predictions with what you read. ● If you don't understand a section, read it again slowly.
-Read it aloud.
+Compare your predictions with what you read.
+If you don't understand a section, read it again slowly.

-One night Lindiwe lay in bed and read about crocodiles in her hhissssss favourite magazine, "National Animal bathroom door.
-Later that night, as she was on her way to the bathroom, she heard a hissing from the bookshelf.
-She was half asleep so she didn't really pay attention to it.
-But then the pile of newspapers and magazines on the bookshelf began to move.
+One night Lindiwe lay in bed and read about crocodiles in her hhissssss favourite magazine, "National Animal the pile of newspapers and magazines on the bookshelf began to move.
 The pile toppled over and suddenly there were magazines and newspapers all over the floor, and the hissing got louder.
 Lindiwe could not believe her eyes: a grunting, snorting crocodile was coming out from under the bookshelf.
 She was frozen to the spot.
 She watched the crocodile crawl and slowly look around the room.
 It seemed to have just come out of the water.
 Its whole body was